IMF says UK should ease austerity if growth stays stalled

 In recent weeks, authorities have undertaken a number of measures to improve businesses' and households' ability to borrow -- many of which are in line with the IMF's proposals.

-The Bank has restarted its asset-buying quantitative easing programme, which will take total gilt purchases 375 billion pounds over the next four months, and the Bank and government have also announced an 80 billion pound scheme to lower funding costs for banks that lend to businesses and home-buyers.
+The Bank of England has restarted its asset-buying quantitative easing programme, which will take total gilt purchases 375 billion pounds over the next four months, and the BoE and government have also announced an 80 billion pound scheme to lower funding costs for banks that lend to businesses and home-buyers.

 The government also announced nearly 10 billion pounds of rail investment and further investment guarantees.